 The detailed BIM strategy was developed by AECOM INOCSA – it consists of extensive documentation and templates that will be used for the successful implementation of the BIM process for the Rail Baltica Global Project.

 The strategy defines the rules and principles that all parties involved in the project must follow.
-These rules ensure that all information delivered during the design and construction stages of the project is created and organized using the same principles, to ensure interoperability between deliverable from the different disciplines, and even between deliverables from different design companies.
+These rules ensure that all information delivered during the design and construction stages of the project is created and organized using the same principles, to ensure interoperability between deliverables from the different disciplines, and even between deliverables from different design companies.

 One of the main focuses of this strategy is to ensure smooth information transfer for future asset management, so that all the valuable data collected about the assets during the design and construction stages remains usable throughout the entire lifecycle of the infrastructure.
-In other words, information about the real, physical, built assets is collected, stored and maintained in a database and can be used for maintenance of the railway infrastructure throughout its full operating period.
+In other words, information about the real physical built assets is collected, stored and maintained in a database and can be used for maintenance of the railway infrastructure throughout its full operating period.

 For example, if a catenary post is designed in a digital environment – using the BIM system – then the database contains information about its geometry, location, materials, fixtures, and specifications.
 During the construction stage, information about the built asset is added, e.g. the installation date, maintenance manuals and the construction schedule.
 Then later, during the maintenance and operation stage, all of this information can be used for creating maintenance schedules, creating work orders, etc.

 Proof that the detailed BIM strategy has been successfully developed can be found in the release of the first value engineering deliverables for the design sections in Lithuania and Estonia.

 A Common Data Environment